BLUE OR PURPLE CORN - A SPECIAL FOOD FOR DEVELOPMENT

 WARNING.
 We strongly recommend eating a small amount of blue corn chips each day because they greatly assist the genetic process of development.
 However, do not eat a diet of mainly chips of any type such as potato chips, corn chips or others.
 This is harmful to your health because the chips are high in omega-6 fatty acids.

-For safety and development, most of the diet must consist of well-cooked vegetables with each meal, along with some protein and the rest of the foods recommended in Food For Daily Use.
+For safety and development, most of the diet must consist of plenty of well-cooked vegetables with each meal, along with some protein and the rest of the foods recommended in Food For Daily Use.

 History.
 Blue or purple corn is an ancient and sacred type of corn that comes originally from central Mexico.
 Today, it is grown in several nations, including the United States.